Carolina Alzuru - Director of Training

 Before joining NCCADV, Sarah served as an attorney and AmeriCorps/Equal Justice Works Employment Opportunity Legal Corps Fellow with Legal Aid of North Carolina’s Second Chance Employment and Housing Project.
 While working with the Second Chance Project, Sarah focused on breaking down barriers to employment, housing, and educational opportunities for individuals with prior justice involvement through expunction and Certificate of Relief assistance.
 She largely concentrated her efforts on assisting victim-defendants, survivors of domestic violence who, as a result of their abusive situation, found themselves with criminal charges and/or convictions on their records.

-Jen Counts is the Member Services & Communications Coordinator for the North Carolina Coalition Against Domestic Violence.
-Prior to joining NCCADV full-time, Jen worked as Prevention and Evaluation Fellow and Prevention Specialist at NCCADV, completing projects focused on the primary prevention of domestic violence.
-She also conducted assessment and evaluation projects for the Injury and Violence Prevention Branch of the North Carolina Division of Public Health and worked as a Research Assistant on two domestic violence-related research projects at the UNC Gillings School of Global Public Health.
-She has extensive experience in program management and several years of experience volunteering in domestic violence and sexual assault response, including two years with the Durham Crisis Response Center.
-Jen earned her Master of Public Health from the UNC-Chapel Hill Department of Health Behavior and her Bachelor of Science in Business from the University of Florida.
+Jennifer Counts is the Member Services & Communications Coordinator for the North Carolina Coalition Against Domestic Violence.
+Prior to joining NCCADV full-time, Jennifer worked as Prevention and Evaluation Fellow and Prevention Specialist at NCCADV, completing projects focused on the primary prevention of domestic violence.
+She also conducted assessment and evaluation projects for the Injury and Violence Prevention Branch of the North Carolina Division of Public Health and worked as a Research Assistant on two domestic violence-related research projects at the Gillings School of Global Public Health.
+She has extensive experience in program management and several years of experience volunteering in domestic violence and sexual assault response.

 Rachel Dooley, Evaluation Coordinator